 Land prices: Around 900,000 Yen/sqm

 11 minutes by train from Shibuya or 30~40 minutes by car.
 The Denenchofu area was planned by Viscount Shibusawa who was inspired by Sir Ebenezer Howard and modeled the area after Letchworth Garden City in England.
 Blocks of land are typically larger and streets are wider.
 Famous Denenchofu residents include high-profile celebrities, politicians, former pro-baseball players, former Tokyo governor Shintaro Ishihara, former Prime Minister Hatoyama, President and founder of Doutor Coffee and the President of the Imperial Hotel.
 One well-known music producer reportedly spent 4 billion Yen (40 million USD) building his dream home in this neighbourhood, although it appeared for re-sale in 2014 with an asking price of just 1.25 billion Yen.
+In recent years there has been a shift as older residents, sick of the commute into central Tokyo and the upkeep involved with a large home, move out of Denenchofu into apartments in central Tokyo.
+Local bylaws requiring lot sizes over a minimum size has made Denenchofu unaffordable for younger families, limiting newcomers to the neighborhood.

 House prices: 180 million ~ 3 billion Yen+